Aniketyadav05/WebD-Projects/README.md

    - **Description:** A memory game that challenges players to repeat sequences of colors and sounds.
    - **Concepts Used:** Array management, user input validation, game state management.

+11. Project 11: QR Code Generator
+- **Description:**  A web-based tool that generates a QR code based on the text input provided by the user.
+The QR code is dynamically created using a QRCode library, and the user can click a button to generate the code or receive an error message if the input field is empty.
+- **Concepts Used:**
+DOM Manipulation
+Event Listeners
+Conditional Logic (Input Validation)
+QR Code generation with an external library
+Dynamic Element Styling and Modification

 ## How to Run the Projects